This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small mixing bowl toss diced eggplant with ½ teaspoon of kosher salt and transfer to a colander set over a sink.
-Let the eggplant sit for 10 minutes to strain any excess moisture.
+• Place the diced eggplant in a small bowl, toss with ½ teaspoon kosher salt, and transfer to a colander set over the sink.
+Let it sit for 10 minutes to draw out excess moisture.

-• In a 10-inch skillet heat olive oil over medium-high heat for 30 seconds.
-While the oil is heating, pat the chicken dry and season with ¼ teaspoon of salt.
-Carefully add to the skillet.
-Brown chicken on all sides, about 6 minutes total.
-Transfer chicken to a plate, cover, and set aside.
+• Heat olive oil in a 10 inch skillet over medium high heat for about 30 seconds.
+Pat the chicken dry, season with ¼ teaspoon salt, and add it to the skillet.
+Brown on all sides until cooked through, about 6 minutes.
+Transfer to a plate and cover.

-• Add onions and garlic to the pan and sauté until onions are translucent, stirring occasionally for 2 minutes.
+• Add the onions and garlic to the skillet and sauté for about 2 minutes, until the onions begin to soften.

 • Pat the eggplant dry with a paper towel and add drained eggplant to the pan.
 Continue to sauté until eggplant is tender and slightly caramelized, about 3 to 4 minutes.

-• Stir in the spices and cook for 1 minute, stirring often.
-Add the tomato paste and cook for an additional minute.
+• Stir in the spices and cook for 1 minute.
+Add the tomato paste and cook for another minute.

 • Pour in the chicken broth and add the chicken back into the pan along with the dried apricots.